 Type part of the name or ID into the search field at the top of the list to find a specific feature.
-Results will begin to display as you type.
+Results display as you type.

-Associated work will be highlighted in the iterations grid tto the right.
+Associated work is highlighted in the iterations grid to the right.

-Teams who have not worked on the feature will display as collapsed rows in the grid.
+Teams who have not worked on the feature display as collapsed rows in the grid.

 The status indicator provides a quick color-coded glance at the progress against each feature in the release.
 The color displayed in the indicator uses the same coloring algorithm found on the Portfolio Items page.

-Click the status indicator to view additional details in a pop-up.
+Select the status indicator to view additional details in a popup.